 GEOL 7250 (2).
 SEMINAR IN PALEONTOLOGY.
-Seminar on selected topics in paleontology, subject matter varies term to term.
+Seminar on selected topics in paleontology; subject matter varies term to term.

 GEOL 7251 (2).
 SEMINAR IN STRATIGRAPHY.
-Seminar on selected topics in stratigraphy; subject matter varies term to term.
+Seminar on selected topics in stratigraphy; content varies term to term.

-$\textbf{GEOL 7252 (2).
-SEMINAR IN SEDIMENTOLOGY.} \ Seminar on selected topics in sedimentology, subject matter varies term to term.$
+GEOL 7252 (2).
+SEMINAR IN SEDIMENTOLOGY.
+Seminar on selected topics in sedimentology; content varies term to term.

 GEOL 7253 (2).
 SEMINAR IN PETROLOGY.
-Seminar on selected topics in petrology; subject matter varies term to term.
+Seminar on selected topics in petrology; content varies term to term.

 GEOL 7254 (2).
 SEMINAR IN GEOCHEMISTRY.
-Seminar on selected topics in geochemistry, subject matter varies term to term.
+Seminar on selected topics in geochemistry; content varies term to term.

 GEOL 7255 (2).
 SEMINAR IN GEOPHYSICS.
-Seminar on selected topics in geophysics, subject matter varies term to term.
+Seminar on selected topics in geophysics; content varies term to term.

 GEOL 7257 (2).
 SEMINAR IN STRUCTURAL GEOLOGY.
-Seminar on selected topics in structural geology; subject matter varies by term.
+Seminar on selected topics in structural geology; content varies by term.

 GEOL 7258 (2).
 SEMINAR IN SEDIMENTOLOGY.
-Seminar on selected topics in sedimentology, subject matter varies term to term.
+Seminar on selected topics in sedimentology; content varies term to term.